microsoft/kafka-connect-cosmosdb/README.md

 ## Introduction

-This project provides connectors for [Kafka Connect](http://kafka.apache.org/documentation.html#connect) to read from and write data to [Azure Cosmos DB](https://azure.microsoft.com/databases/cosmos-db).
+This project provides connectors for <a href="http://kafka.apache.org/documentation.html#connect" target="_blank">Kafka Connect</a> to read from and write data to <a href="https://azure.microsoft.com/databases/cosmos-db" target="_blank">Azure Cosmos DB</a>.

 ## Development